 The data stored with us, (as outlined in [Section 4.2: Data Stored with Us]), is processed using Google’s global infrastructure, including data centers in the U.S., Europe, and Asia-Pacific.
 Where applicable, we rely on Standard Contractual Clauses (SCCs) to ensure GDPR-compliant data transfers outside the European Economic Area (EEA).

-Google Workspace services comply with GDPR and Data Processing Addendums (DPAs).
+Google Workspace Services comply with GDPR and Data Processing Addendums (DPAs).
 For EU-based users, Google also offers data residency options to store certain data within the EEA.
 More details are available in Google’s GDPR Compliance Center.

 If users authorize third-party integrations via our add-on, data may be transmitted to those services based on the permissions granted.
 Each third-party service operates under its own GDPR-compliant policies, and we recommend reviewing their privacy terms before enabling integrations.